7 Interactive Marketing Campaigns For You That We Love

 ‘Yet another year-end post!’
 I bet that’s what you’re thinking.
 And you’re not entirely wrong.
 This is a year-end post, but this isn’t your regular round-up.
 Because this is the interactive marketing round-up!

 Interactive marketing campaigns have been around for a couple of years.
 However, in the last few years, it took center stage with an increasing number of brands including it as a part of their marketing strategy.
 We witnessed what the marketing faculty at Harvard Business School had inferred a decade back – ‘a shift from broadcast marketing to interactive marketing.
 Mass-marketing concepts and practices are taking advantage of new ways to become more customized, more responsive to the individual.’

 While the New York Times did its most popular quiz in 2013, it wasn’t until this year that marketers started looking at interactive marketing campaigns as a serious business-generation channel and a sure shot way to increase ROI.
 To say the least – according to Content Marketing Institute’s latest research, nearly half (46%) of marketers who took the online survey are using interactive content.
-That is a 79% increase from 2016!
+That is a 79%!

 To demonstrate this ‘shift’ in the marketing landscape, we bring to you 7 campaigns that took off thanks to their creative, innovative, and of course, interactive qualities!
 Dig in to see if your favorite campaign has made it to the list.